 Steps for Implementing Financial Scenario Planning

-Implementing scenario planning software typically takes 2-8 weeks, depending on your company's size and complexity.
-Here's how to do it right:
+Implementing scenario planning software typically takes 2–8 weeks, depending on your company's size and complexity.
+Following a structured approach ensures a smooth rollout and maximizes value.

 Start by identifying where your financial and operational data lives.
 This usually includes: